pingcap/docs-tidb-operator/en/access-tidb.md

 kubectl -n ${namespace} get svc ${cluster_name}-tidb -ojsonpath="{.spec.ports[?(@.name=='mysql-client')].nodePort}{'\n'}"
 ```

-To check you can access TiDB services by using the IP of what nodes, see the following two cases:
+To check, you can access TiDB services by using the IP of what nodes, see the following two cases:

 - When `externalTrafficPolicy` is configured as `Cluster`, you can use the IP of any node to access TiDB services.
 - When `externalTrafficPolicy` is configured as `Local`, use the following commands to get the nodes where the TiDB instance of a specified cluster is located: